Insights · Analytics

 Conclusion

-Wearable data only becomes valuable when you treat it like lab values: with checks, context, and a clear use case.
+Wearable data only becomes valuable when you treat it like lab values: with quality checks, context, and a clear use case.
+Clean your data before you analyze it, and always combine wearable metrics with lab results for the full picture.

 Discussion